IEnSF: Iterative Ensemble Score Filter for Reducing Error in Posterior Score Estimation in Nonlinear Data Assimilation: Numerical Examples

 We next evaluate the performance of IEnSF on a low-dimensional DA problem using a harmonic oscillator model.
 We consider a two-dimensional linear Gaussian state-space system corresponding to a discrete-time harmonic oscillator.
 Let $\bX_n \in \bbR^2$ denote the state at time step $n$, evolving according to

 We set $\omega = 2.0$, $\Delta t = 0.1$, process noise covariance $\bQ = (0.5)^2 \bI_2$, and initial state $\bX_0 = [\,3.0,\,-3.0\,]^T$.
 The observation $\bY_n \in \bbR$ is obtained by directly measuring the first component of $\bX_n$ with Gaussian noise of standard deviation $\sigma_{\text{obs}} = 0.5$.
 The system is simulated for $100$ steps to generate reference state and observation sequences.
 All DA methods (EnKF, PF, EnSF, IEnSF) are initialized from a standard Gaussian.
 This linear setting serves as a controlled test to verify whether IEnSF can recover the true Gaussian posterior.
-Nonlinear observation cases are deferred to the Lorenz-96 example in Section~\ref{sec.l96}.
+Nonlinear observation cases are deferred to the Lorenz-96 example in Section~\ref{sec.l96}. {As discussed in Section~\ref{sec.bias_correction}, the outer iteration in IEnSF refines only the Gaussian reference used to place the likelihood-score evaluation point, a correction that is needed even in linear problems because the reference is initialized from the prior alone; consistent with that discussion, Figure~\ref{fig.linear.da.iter} below shows this refinement converging within a few iterations in the present linear setting.}

 For the linear case, the DA problem admits an exact solution via the Kalman filter (KF).
 Figure~\ref{fig.linead.DA.KL} compares the KL divergence of posterior ensembles generated by EnKF, PF, EnSF, and IEnSF against the true KF posterior.
 Each method uses 200 ensemble members, and results are averaged over 10 repetitions.
 For IEnSF, we use 5 refinement iterations.
 The EnKF achieves the smallest KL divergence since it makes a direct Gaussian assumption about the posterior distribution.
 Other sampling-based methods (PF, EnSF, IEnSF) naturally have larger KL values than EnKF.
 Compared with the consistent PF, IEnSF yields a very similar KL, only slightly larger due to approximation errors in the posterior score and numerical errors from solving the reverse SDE.
 By contrast, the original EnSF performs poorly, with a large KL divergence, due to the structural limitations of its posterior score construction.